Netflix loses subscribers for first time in more than 10 years

 The number of Netflix subscribers has fallen for the first time in more than a decade.

-About 200,000 people cancelled the service in the first three months of the year, the company said on Tuesday.
+The streaming company lost 200,000 members in the first three months of the year, the company said on Tuesday.

-Another two million are likely to cut the streaming company by June, it forecast.
+The declines came as the firm raised prices in key markets including the US and UK, while pulling out of Russia.

-Shares in the company plunged more than 20% in after-hours trade in New York after the declines, which follow a surge in sign-ups during the pandemic.
+But Netflix warned that more losses are coming, and it hinted it will start to crack down on account-sharing as it pushes to sign up new members.

 "Our revenue growth has slowed considerably as our results and forecast below show," the company said in a letter to shareholders as it released its quarterly results.